Bonanza Mountain Estates, Colorado

-Bonanza Mountain Estates is an unincorporated community and a census-designated place (CDP) located in and governed by Boulder County, Colorado, United States.
+Bonanza Mountain Estates is an unincorporated community and a census-designated place (CDP) located in Boulder County, Colorado, United States.
 The CDP is a part of the Boulder, CO Metropolitan Statistical Area.
-The population of the Bonanza Mountain Estates CDP was 128 at the United States Census 2010.
+The population of the Bonanza Mountain Estates CDP was 127 at the United States Census 2020.
 The Nederland post office (Zip Code 80466) serves the area.

 Geography

 The CDP is a residential community located in southern Boulder County in the Front Range of the Colorado Rocky Mountains, just east of the town of Nederland.
 It is situated on a ridge between Middle Boulder Creek and North Boulder Creek.
 Ridge Road is the main street through the community, leading west to Nederland and east to St. Ann Highlands.

-The Bonanza Mountain Estates CDP has an area of 0.436 km2, all land.
+At the 2020 United States Census, the Bonanza Mountain Estates CDP had an area of 0.436 km2, all land.